reduardo7/docker-host-user/README.md

 # docker-host-user: Host User &amp; Group

+Create containers with current/custom user and group.
+Ideal for development environments.

 You can use this image to run your app with your current/custom user and group.

 ## Start